mharris717/ember-drag-drop/README.md

 **Note #2**
   You don't have to use the new async/await helper.
-  You can simple keep using the older drag  helper ( which makes your tests far slower because you have to start the application for each test. )
+  You can simply keep using the older drag  helper ( which makes your tests far slower because you have to start the application for each test. )
   This older helper only has one option ( beforeDrop )

   ```javascript